 6. You can shrink your pores.

 Sort of.
 It's actually impossible to change the size of pores, but you can make them look smaller — and using egg whites, a beauty trick Grandma may have tried, does work.
 "Egg whites tighten the skin, giving the illusion of smaller pores, but it's a temporary effect," says Elizabeth McBurney, a clinical professor of dermatology at Tulane University School of Medicine, in New Orleans.
+Ngoc Minh Ngo 4 of 9 7.
+If you use wax to remove hair, fewer hairs will grow back.

 This can be true, but you'd have to spend a couple of decades waxing regularly to see results.
 "Wax rips the hair out at the follicles," explains Woolery-Lloyd.
 "And any repeated injury to the follicles over time — we're talking 20 years — could damage some follicles to the point that they don't grow back."
-So employ waxing for its ability to keep your legs smoother longer than shaving can, not for diminishing hair growth.
+So employ waxing for its ability to keep your legs smoother longer than shaving can, not for diminishing hair growth.8.
+Preparation H deflates puffiness.

 This is a secret of makeup artists everywhere, and there's a lot of anecdotal evidence to suggest that this hemorrhoid cream can reduce undereye baggage, but no clinical studies have been done.
 One of the product's ingredients, a yeast derivative that is said to reduce puffiness, is no longer found in the version that's available in the States.
 (The cream was reformulated in 1994.
 The original formula is still available in Canada.)
 The other ingredient that is credited with reducing inflammation is phenylephrine, which temporarily constricts blood vessels.
-Nevertheless, using Preparation H around the eyes can cause dry and inflamed skin, says McBurney, so use this only where it's meant to be used, south of the belt line.
+Nevertheless, using Preparation H around the eyes can cause dry and inflamed skin, says McBurney, so use this only where it's meant to be used, south of the belt line.9.
+Rubbing your eyes creates wrinkles.

 You won't get crow's-feet just from kneading your eyes when you're tired, says Frank.
 But the tug of gravity and the repetitive movement of facial muscles, as in smiling or frowning, can break down the collagen in your skin and create wrinkles over time.
 So that silly taunt you heard as a child — "If you keep making that face, it will freeze that way" — has merit.
+10. Applying cocoa butter or olive oil will stop stretch marks.

 Sadly, this isn't true.
 Stretch marks occur when skin expands quickly (as in pregnancy), breaking the collagen and elastin fibers that normally support it.
 Or they're simply luck of the genetic draw.
 "Stretch marks are formed below the top layer of skin, where the cocoa butter and olive oil can't reach," says McBurney.
-The most either can do is quell the itching that occurs when skin expands.
+The most either can do is quell the itching that occurs when skin expands.11.
+Brushing your hair 100 strokes a day will make it shine.

 Marcia Brady, it turns out, was overzealous in her beauty routine.
 "One hundred strokes is too much," says Christopher Mackin, a trichologist (someone who studies hair) at the Gil Ferrer Salon, in New York City.
 "You'll do more damage than good."
 Hair will break if you tug on it too much.
 However, gentle brushing — a few strokes here and there — will make hair shine by distributing the natural oils from the scalp down the hair shafts and flattening the cuticles to make them reflect more light.
 More significant, light brushing removes impurities and stimulates blood flow to the scalp, which nourishes hair follicles and keeps them healthy.
+12. Tanning or dotting on toothpaste can help get rid of pimples.

 True to both, but don't run for the tanning booth or apply a Colgate face mask.
 "A particular wavelength of light has been shown to stimulate porphyrin, a chemical that eradicates the bacteria that cause acne," says Pinski.
 But while some sun exposure may help pimples get better temporarily, you can experience a rebound effect.
 "If the skin gets dry and damaged from the sun, your body's response is to produce oil," says Frank.
 Plus, sun exposure can lead to bigger problems, such as premature aging and skin cancer.
 As for toothpaste, it often contains menthol, which can help dry out a pimple.
 But other common toothpaste ingredients can irritate the skin.
 And there are much better over-the-counter options than toothpaste, such as Clinique Acne Solutions Emergency Gel Lotion ($13.50, http://www.clinique.com/templates/products/sp_nonshaded.tmpl?CATEGORY_ID=CATEGORY4913&PRODUCT_ID=PROD611).
-If, however, you're on a reality-TV survival show and all you have is a tube of the white stuff, a couple of million viewers, and a blemish, a dab on your dot will work.
+If, however, you're on a reality-TV survival show and all you have is a tube of the white stuff, a couple of million viewers, and a blemish, a dab on your dot will work.13.
+Sleeping on your back or with a satin pillow will help your face stay wrinkle-free.

 That's a big exaggeration with a little truth behind it.
 As you age, the collagen and elastin fibers in your skin break down, so when you burrow your face into a pillow, putting pressure on these fibers for several hours at a time, the skin is increasingly less likely to snap back.
 "If you have a pattern of sleeping on one side, that side of your face will typically show more wrinkling than the other," says Tanzi, who adds that the difference is very subtle.
 Learning to sleep on your back can help your skin a bit, but you'd fare much better wearing a good sunscreen every day than sleeping on a satin pillow, says Woolery-Lloyd.